tiby312/dinotree_alg/readme.md

 # Exploiting temporal locality

 The sort answer?
 It does not.
 For a while I had the design where the dividers would move as those they had mass.
 They would gently be pushed to which ever side had more bots.
 The problem with this approach is that the divider locations will mostly of the time be sub optimial.
 And the cost saved in rebalancing just isnt enough for the cost added to querying with a suboptimal partitioning.
+By always partitioning optimally, we can make some more assumptions.
+For example, we are guarenteed that the leaf nodes will have less than 10 bots (because we picked the height of the tree specifically so that that would be the case).
+Therefore, when sorting the leaf nodes, we can do a simple insertion sort, instead of doing a more general sorting algorithm that might branch into doing an insertion sort.

 Another strategy to exploit temporal locality is by inserting looser bounding boxes into the tree and caching the results of a query for longer than one step.
 There are really two variants of this.
 The bounding box could dynamically grow the faster the bot goes.
 I didnt like this because now the performance of your system depends on the speed of the bots.
 If just a few bots are going very very fast, it could destroy the performnace of your system, and this went against my design goal of creating a very consisten performing system.
 The other option is have each bot have a constant bounding box size.
 To do this, you now have to bound the velocity of your bots.
 That's a constrait I didn't want users to have to buy into.
 Probably the best is a combination of the two.
 At the end of the day I'm not convinced that cacheing+looser bounding boxes is better than no caching+tight bounding boxes.
 The other downside is that the cached results cannot be iterated through concurrently.
 And building up the cached list of bots is also hard to do efficiently when multithreaded.